Arsky14530/Best-Token-Tool/README.md

+This tool is for educational purposes only.
+It is coded for you to see how your files are simply stolen and how to take action.
+Do not use for illegal purposes.
+We are never responsible for illegal use.
+Educational purpose only!
 # Best-Token-Tool / Nitro Codes
 This Token Logger Has Multi Tools.
 Its is very easy To setup.
 GO TO LINE 52 TO LEARN ABOUT THE NITRO CODE